 Can you see visible lumps on your bed?
 And can you feel them too after laying down?
 Needless to say, uneven mattresses make for poor sleep; and can even be an injury hazard if you use a spring mattress.

 Memory foam mattresses can be sensitive to temperature – becoming hard if kept in a cold room; or soft if kept in a warm one.
 The change in the texture of the mattress can ruin your comfort.

 These could be anything – from sneezing to itches you can’t explain.
-As time passes by, mattresses tend to accumulate a ton of allergens such as dust mites, mildew, and mold.
+As time passes by, mattresses tend to accumulate a ton of allergens such as dust mites, mildew, and mould.
 These can trigger allergies, especially if you’re sensitive to them.

 “Which mattress is best for sleeping?”
 The kind that doesn’t cause any aches and pains when you wake up.
 If yours is making you stiff and sore on most mornings, it needs to go.

-Have you found yourself dozing off in your mom’s bed or the couch lately?
+Have you found yourself dozing off in your mom’s bed or on the couch lately?
 It might be because your mattress isn’t comfortable enough for you anymore; which means it’s no longer serving its purpose.

-If you feel like an unwilling night owl; or if you wake up frequently in the middle of the night only to toss and turn, it’s likely your mattress no longer provides you the comfort it used to.
+If you feel like an unwilling night owl; or if you wake up frequently in the middle of the night only to toss and turn, it’s likely your mattress no longer provides you with the comfort it used to.
 Replace it before it’s too late.

 Here’s the golden rule of the mattress world: mattresses aged 7 and above are too old to be your mattress.
 Ideally, you should replace your mattress once every 10 years at the very least.
 Sooner if it gets uncomfortable.

 An excessively stained mattress is a storehouse for disease-causing microbes and moulds.
 Just like old clothes are stained beyond repair, you should throw out heavily stained mattresses too.

 You’re waking up exhausted